Norec Attack: Stripping BLE encryption from Nordic’s Library (CVE-2020–15509)

 [Part of Communication with Nordic’s PSIRT Team]

-They have already patched the library with a solution that is far away from a secure solution.
+They already patched the library with a solution that is far away from a secure solution.

-Their change is displayed below (they have changed only Android-BLE-Library as the Android-DFU-Library is still un-patched).
+Their change is displayed below (they changed only Android-BLE-Library as the Android-DFU-Library is still un-patched).

 Patched Version of vulnerable function createBond():